GoogleCloudPlatform/community/tutorials/setting-up-loraserver.md

 ### Configure firewall

-In order to expose the LoRa App Server web-interface, we need to open port `8080` (the default LoRa App Server port) to the public.
+In order to expose the LoRa App Server web interface, we need to open port `8080` (the default LoRa App Server port) to the public.

 Click on the created instance to go to the instance details.
 Under